 Recognizing the numerous active killer threats that places of worship face in New York State and beyond, Defensor, Inc. developed its revolutionary Safest Worship program in early 2017.
 This specialized training curriculum, created specifically for worship centers, intensively trains worship communities on six active killer preparedness measures to keep their facilities safe and secure.

-See the feature story on our Safest Worship program done by The Buffalo News:
+See the feature story on our Safest Worship program done by The

 As the volume and lethality of active killer events increase, Defensor, Inc. – New York State’s premier firearms and defensive strategies training enterprise – is advising places of worship to aggressively adopt these six preparedness measures:

 Understand how and why active killers choose their targets.

 Learn and apply the foundations of situational awareness.

 Understand and implement the active killer behavioral assessment and analysis.

 Learn and benefit from the difference between cover and concealment from gunfire.